 As a result of past industrial usage, there are a number of waste management areas, as well as areas of impacted soil and ground water at the site.
 Twenty-seven (27) surface impoundments were constructed on the site for various uses, including the storage of wastes generated from the past manufacturing operations, sludge from water and wastewater treatment operations, and river water storage.
 In 1982 and 1988, American Cyanamid entered into Administrative Consent Orders (ACO) with NJDEP for the investigation and remediation of the site; the 1988 ACO was amended in 1994.
 Since that time, under the oversight of NJDEP and USEPA, numerous investigations of soil, groundwater and waste impoundments have been conducted.
 In 2009, USEPA resumed its role as the lead agency providing oversight for the site investigation and cleanup work.

-On March 18, 2013, USEPA and WH executed an Administrative Settlement Agreement and Order on Consent to move forward with remedial design for the site-wide remedy and other technical elements at the site.
-Under this agreement, WH will move forward with design and engineering to address site-wide soil, groundwater and six impoundments still requiring remediation, as described in the Record of Decision issued by USEPA on September 27, 2012.
-This agreement also formally authorizes WH to prepare a Focused Feasibility Study for USEPA Operable Unit 8, commonly referred to as Impoundments 1 and 2, and to continue ongoing monitoring of ambient air, groundwater, surface water and sediment, as well as operation of the groundwater Removal Action system located in the southeast portion of the property.
-For more information on these efforts, visit the Site Progress page.
+On March 18, 2013, USEPA and WH executed an Administrative Settlement Agreement and Order on Consent to move forward with remedial design for the site-wide remedy, designated by USEPA as Operable Unit 4 (OU4).
+Under this agreement, WH is working to address site-wide soil, groundwater and six impoundments still requiring remediation, as described in the Record of Decision (ROD) issued by USEPA on September 27, 2012.

 Between 1915 and 1999, prior owners used the site for numerous chemical manufacturing operations.
 The facility was originally built in 1915 by Calco Chemical Company to manufacture intermediate chemicals and dyes.
 In 1929, the facility was purchased by American Cyanamid Company, and the plant was expanded over the next 60 years to meet the increasing demand for chemicals, particularly during and immediately after World War II.
 The manufacture of pharmaceutical intermediates was initiated at the facility in the 1930s and continued until 1999.
 American Home Products Corporation acquired American Cyanamid in November 1994.